PrathmeshBele/TEAM-4_UMIC/README.md

 https://github.com/osrf/citysim
 clone this repo and replace the world folder by the one which I uploaded I have removed unwanted stuff from original one

+The scripts folder contains the python scripts for lane detection and arrow detection implemented in ROS/GAZEBO as nodes.